ibm-cloud-docs/vpc/file_storage_vpc_mount_rhel.md

 1. Establish an [SSH connection to the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share, then continue with the following steps.

    If you want to mount the file shares from IBM {{site.data.keyword.powerSys_notm}} instances, you must use a network path through a load balancer.
-For more information, see the following tutorial: [Accessing File Storage for VPC with zonal availability from IBM Power Virtual Server instances](/docs/sap?topic=sap-ha-nlb-rt-nfs-intro).
+For more information, see the following tutorial: [Accessing File Storage for VPC shares from IBM Power Virtual Server instances](/docs/sap?group=file-storage-shares-for-vpc).
    {: note}

 1. Install the required tools.